odysseyindia/odyssey-tours/content/english/tim/itineraries/deccan-explorer/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/karnataka/cities/bangalore/excursions/transfer-from-hotel-to-airport/
+        title: Transfer from hotel to airport
         content: >-
           Today, you have a departure transfer to Bangalore airport to catch your onward flight.
         date: ''
         etd: ''
         duration: ''
 highlights:
   - Hyderabad's beautiful monuments and excellent food
   - Offbeat spots that will astound you
   - The wonderful, atmospheric ruins of Hampi
   - Carved temples as beautiful as any in India
   - Easy exploring in Chikmagalur and Mysore
+  - ''
 subtitle: Hyderabad, Gulbarga, Vijayapura, Badami, Hampi, Chikmagalur, Mysore, Bangalore
 weight: 503
 ---
-Kerala’s backwaters and Tamil Nadu's temples get all the attention, but the Deccan plateau in South India has astonishing monuments and culture to offer as well.
+Kerala’s backwaters and Tamil Nadu&rsquo;s temples get all the attention, but the Deccan plateau in South India has astonishing monuments and culture to offer as well.
 You start with Hyderabad, a royal city with a character all its own, with the huge Golconda Fort and Charminar.
 You carry on to the wonderful domed monuments and mosques of Gulbarga and Vijayapura, and the temples of Badami.
 You then find yourself in spectacular Hampi, with its ruins amid a boulder-strewn landscape, and after that in lovely, green Chikmagalur’s coffee estates, a complete contrast.
 Carry on via the ornately-carved temples at belur and Halebid to lovely, cosy Mysore, city of Tipu Sultan, for a relaxed end to an eye-opening trip.